Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: UV completion: axion-Yang-Mills theory

 Next, we flow to the deep IR at energy scale $\ll \Lambda$, where we assume the theory confines, and hence, the color gauge field is gapped.
 We must write down an effective Lagrangian that captures the UV center-chiral anomaly.
 This can be achieved by (i) gauging the $U(1)^{(2)}$ symmetry and introducing the dynamical $3$-form gauge field $c_3$ and (ii) replacing $\mbox{tr}_\Box\left(\hat f_2^c\wedge \hat f_2^c\right)/4\pi$ in Eqs. (\ref{intermed lag}, \ref{qc charge density}) by $dc_3$:

 and we added a kinetic energy term for $c_3$.
 The field strength of $c_3$ satisfies the quantization condition $\int_{{\cal M}_4} dc_3\in 2\pi\mathbb Z$, which is simply the infrared manifestation of the quantization of topological charges in Yang-Mills theory.
 The reader will notice that the coupling between $a$ and $dc_3$ has an extra factor of $T_{\cal R}$ compared to the coupling in Eq. (\ref{global coupling a C3}).
 This is because $c_3$ in Eq. (\ref{low lag}) is a dynamical rather than a background field, and as the dynamical field absorbs the axion, it should describe the formation of $T_{\cal R}$ domain walls.
+As we shall discuss later, at an energy scale below $\Lambda$, the theory has enhanced $\mathbb Z_N^{(1)}$ $1$-form symmetry.
 As noted above, we are allowed to gauge $U(1)^{(2)}$ without gauging the daughter symmetry $\mathbb Z_N^{(1)}$.
 This is important; otherwise, we would have changed the theory's global structure and run into trouble since $\mathbb Z_N^{(1)}$ is not a genuine symmetry of the theory.
-The Lagrangian (\ref{low lag}) must pass several checks.
-First, it must be invariant under the $\mathbb Z_{2T_{\cal R}}^{\chi (0)}$ chiral symmetry in the absence of the center background, which is evident from the transformation $a \rightarrow a + \frac{2\pi}{T_{\cal R}}$ along with the condition $\int_{{\cal M}_4} dc_3\in 2\pi\mathbb Z$.
-Second, the Lagrangian must be invariant under the same auxiliary $U(1)^{(1)}$ gauge transformation, by $\lambda_1^c$, of the UV theory.
-This is the case provided that $c_3$ transforms as